 However many times gum disease goes unnoticed and the longer you wait to receive treatment the worse the gums become.
 Eventually teeth can become loose and are prone to abscess: it’s then too late to save them.
 In its early stages we may treat gum disease by what we call a curetage.
 This is basically a deep cleaning where we may numb up the concerned teeth so that we may clean them below the gum line.

-If the disease has progressed too much for a curetage, surgery may be needed and we may refer you to a gum specialist called a periodontist.
+If the disease has progressed too much for a curettage, surgery may be needed and we may refer you to a gum treatment.

 Orthodontics deals with occlusion (the way your teeth bite together) and tooth alignment.
 Commonly referred to as braces, orthodontics no longer requires to have the metal mouth look of yesteryear.
 In fact some techniques require no braces at all such as Invisalign.